 Don't drink the hemlock, dude.

 Favorite Book: The First Ten Thousand Cuts by dctodd.
 Not yet finished

 Non-ob Joke: How many discordians does it take to screw in a light bulb? **

 Religion: Umm, let me get back to you on that one.
 No, wait, what's the question?
 Well, to be honest, I don't have what I'd call a religion, since most people think of that as a way of saying "Who do you worship?"
 I don't worship anyone or anything.
 But I do have a leaning towards a particular philosophical school.
 Those in the know might be able to guess it by looking carefully at this page.

 Favorite OS: Mac OSX.
 Though I still wish they had based it on Linux.
 Motto: It should just just work!

 Hobbies: Drumming, Computers, Writing, Righting, Rite-ing

-Book most recently read: Getting Things Done, by David Allen
+Book most people ought to read: Getting Things Done, by David Allen

 Favorite Quote: "But some real scary stuff 'R' swimming around in the Collective McConscious.
 Don't forget that in using it, you are used by it."
 Me and eBeth

 Minibio: For those who are tying to figure out if I am who they think I am: Mt.
 Healthy '83, Ohio State U. (for one quarter), U. of Cinti.
 (For many quarters), Harvard University (As a sys-admin), BBN (also as a sys-admin), Schoenhofs FB, iRobot.